shannonmoeller/use-npm/README.md

 Request that users use `npm` instead of `yarn`.

-If run from `yarn` instead of `npm`, the process will exit with error code `1` and print an [error message](https://raw.githubusercontent.com/shannonmoeller/use-npm/master/message.txt).
+If run from `yarn` instead of `npm`, the process will exit with error code `1` and print an [error message](https://raw.githubusercontent.com/shannonmoeller/ban-yarn/master/message.txt).

 ## Install

-`npm install --save-dev use-npm`
+`npm install --save-dev ban-yarn`

 ## Use